evasseure/cprint/README.md

 ## Cprint

+Do you find it annoying when you have to search for a certain debug, or error, line in your console?
+Have you ever dreamed of a simple and quick way to make your debug print truly visible?
+Well here is your solution !
-cprint is a small and simple python library which gives you the possibility to print in color.
+cprint is a minimalist python library which gives you the possibility to print in color.

 ## Install